kedro-org/kedro/docs/source/contribution/developer_contributor_guidelines.md

 You will also need to create and activate virtual environment.
 If this is unfamiliar to you, read through our [pre-requisites documentation](../get_started/install.md#installation-prerequisites).

-Next, you'll need to fork the [Kedro source code from the Github repository](https://github.com/kedro-org/kedro):
+Next, you'll need to fork the [Kedro source code from the GitHub repository](https://github.com/kedro-org/kedro):

 * Fork the project by clicking **Fork** in the top-right corner of the [Kedro GitHub repository](https://github.com/kedro-org/kedro)
 * Choose your target account

-If you need further guidance, consult the [Github documentation about forking a repo](https://docs.github.com/en/get-started/quickstart/fork-a-repo#forking-a-repository).
+If you need further guidance, consult the [GitHub documentation about forking a repo](https://docs.github.com/en/get-started/quickstart/fork-a-repo#forking-a-repository).

 You are almost ready to go.
 In your terminal, navigate to the folder into which you forked the Kedro code.